martomi/chiadog/README.md

 The best way to check that everything works on your system is to run the unit tests:

 ```
-PUSHOVER_API_TOKEN=<your_token> PUSHOVER_USER_KEY=<your_key> python3 -m unittest
+python3 -m unittest
 ```

-If your Pushover API token and user key are correctly set in the snippet above, you should receive notifications on your phone and the tests should complete with an `OK` status:
+All tests are expected to complete with an `OK` status.
+It's highly recommended to also run the notification specific tests described in the notification section above.

-You can also enable more verbose logging from `config.yaml` by changing `INFO` to `DEBUG`.
-Then you'll be able to see logs for every keep-alive event from the harvester.
+You can enable more verbose logging from `config.yaml` by changing `INFO` to `DEBUG`.
+You should see logs for every keep-alive event from the harvester.

 # Contributing